timmc/xhr-redirect-demo/README.md

 The demo uses `lvh.me` instead of `localhost` for local hosting; if that site disappears or changes or you need to work offline, add `127.0.0.1 lvh.me` to your `/etc/hosts` file.

+## Results

+- Firefox 38 and Chromium 48 convey custom headers on XHR redirect, but if the request requires preflight the redirect is rejected.
+Chromium is very explicit about this in the console log.

 ## License